PrimeAcademy/object-group-bonus-calculator/README.md

 * The name property holds the employees name.
 * The employeeNumber property has their employee number.
-* The annualSalary property contains their annual salary.
+* The annualSalary property contains their base annual salary.
 * The reviewRating property contains their review rating.

 ## Logic